-Namibia is situated on the south-west coast of Africa - covering more than 318,000 square miles.
-Namibia borders the Atlantic Ocean, Angola and Zambia to the north, Botswana to the east and South Africa on the south.
+Namibia is situated on the south-west coast of Africa, covering more than 318,000 square miles.
+Namibia borders the Atlantic Ocean, Angola and Zambia to the north, Botswana to the east and South Africa to the south.

 Wildlife has managed to thrive in Namibia.
-From African icons such as lion, elephant and giraffe - to smaller hoofed game including Black-faced impala.
-However, sand dunes in the Namib Desert is habitat to springbok, gemsbok, ostrich, Bat-eared fox and aardwolf.
+From African icons such as the lion, elephant and giraffe, to smaller hoofed game including Black-faced impala and oryx, these mammals have overcome their harsh environment to adapt perfectly well to the unyielding terrain.

-Meanwhile, Etosha Salt Pan is habitat to rare desert-adapted Black rhino, White rhino, cheetah, leopard, wildebeest and hartebeest.
+Meanwhile, the Etosha Salt Pan hosts rare desert-adapted Black rhino, White rhino, cheetah, leopard, wildebeest and hartebeest.
 However, Namibia’s second largest predator population also thrives here - with approximately more than 100 lions, cheetahs, leopards and hyena.
-Namibia is also home to birdlife such as; ostrich, raptors, and various southern African endemics.
+Namibia is also home to birdlife such as ostrich, raptors, and various Southern Africa's endemic species.

 Happy Friday!
 One more for the road as we just can't get over Namibia's pink sunsets. #namibia #namibiasafari #damaraland #landscapephotography #scenery #landscape #mountains #sunset #pinksunset #wanderlust #happyfriday #defender #landroverdefender #roadtrip #tripofalifetime #a2asafaris #josecortesphotography

 3. Some of the most beautiful sunsets on earth